NEVER BUY ANOTHER GERANIUM PLANT FOR YOUR GARDEN

 STEP 5: Plant in Pots

-After the roots are established, it is time to put them in a pot with wet potting soil.
+After the roots are established, it is time to put the new geranium starts in a pot with wet potting soil.

-Place the potted geranium cutting in a sunny location and water them regularly.
+Place the newly potted geranium plants in a sunny location and water them regularly.

 After plants begin to grow, you can transplant them to other containers or put them in the ground when weather permits.